by Catherine Pratt

 Usually it’s best to just “bite your tongue”.
 And the more often you resist the temptation of gossip, the easier it will get.
 Gossip is just not worth it.

 So, what do you do if you work in a gossip infested workplace?
-Here’s a couple of suggestions for the next time someone starts gossiping to you:
+Here’s a few suggestions for the next time someone starts gossiping to you:

 • Change the subject – try to have something else you can talk about.
 Make it a positive subject.